-Roofs and Cornices
+Roofs & Cornices

-Anacostia's diverse architectural character extended to its rooflines.
-Historic freestanding buildings typically had sloped roofs in a wide variety of shapes, from the simple (flat roofs or open gables) to the complex (incorporating dormers and towers).
+The diverse architectural character of Anacostia extended to its rooflines.
+Historic freestanding buildings typically had sloped roofs in a wide variety of shapes, which ranged from the simple (flat roofs or open gables) to the complex (incorporating dormers and towers).
 The basic form and profile of a roof should always be retained.

-Detached houses with gabled roofs occur throughout Anacostia.
+Detached houses with gabled roofs are found throughout Anacostia.
 Such houses occasionally incorporated towers or cross gables.